-As a part of the Symposium "Retinex at 40"1, this paper recounted the research on capturing real-life scenes, calculating appearances and rendering sensations on film and other limited dynamic-range media.
+As a part of the Symposium "Retinex at 40", this paper recounts the research on capturing real-life scenes, calculating appearances and rendering sensations on film, and other limited dynamic-range media.
 It describes: the first patents, a hardware display used in Land's Ives Medal Address in 1968, the first computer simulations using 20 by 24 pixel arrays, psychophysical experiments and computational models of color constancy and dynamic range compression and the Frankle-McCann computationally efficient Retinex image processing of 512 by 512 images.
-It includes several modifications of the original approach including recent models of human vision and gamut-mapping applications.
-This paper emphasizes the need for parallel studies of psychophysical measurements of human vision and computational algorithms used in of commercial imaging systems.
+It will include several modifications of the approach including recent modifications and gamut-mapping applications.
+This paper emphasizes the need for parallel studies of psychophysical measurements of human vision and computational models of imaging systems.

-Keywords: Retinex, model of lightness, pyramid processing, color constancy
+Keywords: Retinex, model of lightness, pyramid processing